Microchip-MPLAB-Harmony/reference_apps/apps/pic32ck_gc01_cult/pic32ck_gc01_cult_getting_started/readme.md

 - Build the code and program the device by clicking on the "Make and Program Device" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below

+**Note:** This application is programmed using the PKOB4 tool pack v1.14.1168.
+If the user sees issues with programming, please install this tool pack version and use it accordingly.

 ## Running the Demo:
 - Open the Tera Term terminal application on your PC (from the Windows® Start menu by pressing the Start button).